Mathieu Lindon: Biography

-He spent his youth in a wealthy secularized family of Jewish origins with family connections with the Citroën family.
-His father was a well-known publisher (Éditions de Minuit), highly esteemed by left wing and New Wave intellectuals.
+Born in Caen, he spent his youth in a wealthy secularized family of Jewish origins with family connections with the Citroën family.
+His father was a well-known publisher (Éditions de Minuit), highly esteemed by left-wing and New Wave intellectuals.
 Mathieu Lindon was a close friend of Michel Foucault with whom he lived and spent most of his time between 1978 and 1984, without being his lover.
-He was also friend of writer Hervé Guibert with whom he won a scholarship at Villa Medicis in Rome between 1987 and 1989.
+He was also a friend of writer Hervé Guibert with whom he won a scholarship at Villa Medicis in Rome between 1987 and 1989.
 Hervé Guibert recorded it in L'Incognito, published in 1989.

 From the 1980s, Mathieu Lindon has been a journalist at Libération, a left-wing daily.
 He wrote a pamphlet against Jean-Marie Le Pen in 1998.
-He is openly gay, and his work deals often with gay themes.
+He is openly gay, and his work often deals with gay themes.